eduardovillao/myd-delivery-widgets/README.txt

 No. This plugin require MyD Delivery Pro version 1.9.15 or later.

+= The plugin MyD Delivery has a free verion? =

+No yet, but soon will be launch!
+We are working in a free version and soon we will launch on WordPress plugin directory.

 == Screenshots ==

 == Changelog ==

+= 1.1 =
+* New: verify MyD Delivery version installed.
+* New: add new style controls to MyD Delivery Page widget.

 = 1.0 =
 * New: Initial release.